 Vermont is a sparsely populated state full of forests, mountains, charming towns, and friendly people.
-Especially in mid-October when the state’s fall foliage is in full display.
-It plays the perfect host to this Walking & Hiking Adventure.
+The state is especially beautiful in mid-October when fall foliage is in full display.
+Vermont plays the perfect host to this Walking Adventure.

 We have selected two fantastic small towns for our overnights.
 Stowe is Vermont’s leading mountain resort, famous for its winter skiing and its summer hiking.
 Middlebury is Vermont’s most famous college town and boasts the wonderful Trail Around Middlebury (MAP), a 19-mile trail that circles the city.
 Both towns have an abundance of restaurants, breweries, and shops.

 You will not need transportation on this tour at all; we meet you in Burlington and deliver you back there at the end.
 However, if you wish to drive your own car, that is easy to do as well and you simply need to make one shuttle in your car from Stowe to Burlington midway through.